Black female doctor talking to older female patient about heart failure and transplants

+When you have advanced heart failure, traditional heart therapies may no longer work.
+At the Institute for Cardiovascular Health, a collaboration between Ascension Seton and UT Health Austin, the clinical practice of The University of Texas at Austin, we deliver leading surgical care for heart disease and heart failure, including heart pumps and heart transplant.
 Ascension Seton Heart Specialty Care and Transplant Center has maintained the Heart Transplant certification from the Centers for Medicare and Medicaid Services since 1986.
 And, we have been certified by The Joint Commission as a Destination Therapy Ventricular Assist Device Program and a Bridge to Transplant (BTT) program.
+We start by listening to understand you and your health concerns.
+Then, we work with you and your heart doctor to create a care plan that’s right for you.

 Ventricular assist device (VAD) for heart failure